DeltaCopy/waterfox-fedora-copr-ci/README.md

 [Waterfox](https://github.com/BrowserWorks/waterfox) is an open-source, privacy-focused browser based on the popular open source browser with a red panda as a mascot.
 It is designed to be a drop-in replacement for said browser that offers enhanced privacy features, performance improvements, and customizability while maintaining compatibility with existing extensions.

-Thia repository uses a [RPM build spec](https://github.com/DeltaCopy/waterfox-fedora-copr-ci/blob/main/specs/waterfox.spec) for packaging files from https://cdn1.waterfox.net/releases on the Fedora COPR.

-Building from src is a resource intensive process, and as a result this package uses the files from https://cdn.waterfox.com/waterfox/releases/
+Building from src is a resource intensive process, and as a result this package uses the release tarball from https://cdn.waterfox.com/waterfox/releases/

 A GitHub actions workflow is scheduled to run daily at 12AM to check the latest version released from https://github.com/BrowserWorks/waterfox

-If the latest version does not match the version available from the COPR then a new COPR build is triggered remotely.

 The COPR project repository is available from: https://copr.fedorainfracloud.org/coprs/deltacopy/waterfox